 A NIE (número de identification de extranjero, or foreigner's identification number) is an essential part of living in Spain.
 You'll be surprised at how often you need it once you live here: it's used for everything from taking out a mobile phone contract to accepting a parcel.

-You can find out how to apply for a NIE here
+You can find out how to apply for a NIE in Spain here

 A Digital Certificate is an electronic form of identification that will allow you to do a wide range of administrative processes from your own computer, from changing your address with each government agency to paying your car tax without queuing at an office.